Halifax Share Dealing Review

 The annual management charges at Halifax can work out to be very cheap for people with large portfolios.
 For example, if you held £100,000 in funds in the Halifax ISA, you’d pay a flat £36 a year in management charges to Halifax (although separate fund manager fees apply).
 In comparison, if you held £100,000 with Hargreaves Lansdown, which charges a 0.45% annual management fee for mutual funds, you’d pay management fees of £450.

-The fee for holding a SIPP with Halifax rose in 2024, although can still work out very cost efficient.
-The charge is 0.25% or capped at £16.50 a month, whichever is lower, which effectively means management fees are capped at £198 a year.
+The fee for holding a SIPP with Halifax is 0.25% or capped at £16.50 a month, whichever is lower, which effectively means management fees are capped at £198 a year.
+This makes Halifax very competitive for pension or SIPP charges.
+The platform charge is effectively flat at £198 a year for SIPP holdings of around £80,000 and above.

-Halifax is also attempting to appeal to younger investors by offering no admin fee for those aged 18 to 25, although regular dealing fees apply.
+Halifax is also attempting to appeal to younger investors by offering no admin fee for its 18-25 Investing Accounts, although dealing fees still apply.

 |